Postdoc

 7. Could you send a 1-page statement of purpose written in English?
 This is the most important component that highlights your research direction and interest in a logical and convincing manner.
 Your answers to (1)-(5) could be brief if there’s a significant overlap with the statement.

-• By Nov.
-3rd: For those who pass the second round, I ask for a 15-min presentation with the current members of KIXLAB invited.
+• By Oct.
+29: For those who pass the first round, I ask for a 15-min presentation with the current members of KIXLAB invited.
 The applicant presents a potential research idea that they'd like to explore in KIXLAB.